-Between 1933 and 1959, Congress held twenty-two hearings on statehood, producing thirty-four congressional reports and compiling a record of nearly 7,000 pages.
-From the very start, Congress heard from Native Hawaiians about their need for protection:
+Between 1933 and 1959, Congress held twenty-two hearings on statehood, producing thirty-four congressional reports and compiling a record of nearly 7,000 pages.59 From the very start, Congress heard from Native Hawaiians about their need for protection:

 Protect the rights of the Hawaiians of these islands, so that their children will be protected in the future.
-Protect under the State laws the rights of the Hawaiian Homes Commission, and open up further lands for the Hawaiians who need them and who should be protected, so that solicitors, exploiters, and carpetbaggers will not play upon our ignorance and get the best of us.

-Noa Webster Aluli, a Native Hawaiian lawyer and also a proponent of the HHCA, appeared at a 1935 hearing, testifying that it was crucial that "protections be given to the natives before people, and fisherman, out-of-door people, and when they were frozen out of their lands and driven into the cities, they had to live in the cheapest places, tenements.
+Protect under the State laws the rights of the Hawaiian Homes Commission, and open up further lands for the Hawaiians who need them and who should be protected, so that solicitors, exploiters, and carpetbaggers will not play upon our ignorance and get the best of us.60 people, and fisherman, out-of-door people, and when they were frozen out of their lands and driven into the cities, they had to live in the cheapest places, tenements.
 That is one of the big reasons why the Hawaiian people are dying.
 Now, the only way to save them, I contend, is to take them back to the lands and give them the mode of living that their ancestors were accustomed to and in that way rehabilitate them.").